Tugberk/backgammon_scoreboard/README.md

 3- javascript submits the form automatically when anyone is at the winner score. however, this can also be manually done. the one with higher score will be regarded as winner.
 4- there are no controls of inputs. this can easily be done by stripping or checking in python code.
 5- delete is added in order to correct if there was a mistake.
-6- no sessions, for personal use. it is easy to add.
+6- no sessions, for personal use.